Weenkus/digit_recognizer_kaggle/README.md

 Results
 -----------------------------------------------
-0.98486 kaggle leaderboard for 5 min of training (CPU, 3500 epochs)
+0.98486 kaggle leaderboard for 5 min of training (CPU, 3500 iterations) 0.99071 kaggle leaderboard for 15 min of training (GPU, 7000 iterations)